lankahsu520/HelperX/helper_SIPandAsterisk.md

 ;direct_media=no
 ; Enforce that RTP must be symmetric (default: "no") ;rtp_symmetric=yes
-; Allow Contact header to be rewritten with the source P address port (default: "no") ;rewrite_contact=yes
+; Allow Contact header to be rewritten with the source IP address port (default: "no") ;rewrite_contact=yes

 [3001_auth]